NXT TV preview: The updated lineup for tonight's Deadline fallout show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Powell’s POV: Join John Moore for his live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
-John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: Yes, Axiom is doing double duty, just as Frazer did at Deadline.
+Tuesday’s show will be live from Lowell, Massachusetts at the Lowell Memorial Auditorium.
+Join us for a live reviews of NXT as the show airs Tuesdays on The CW at 7CT/8ET.
+Same night audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment